DinoChiesa/Apigee-Proxy-JWT-POP/README.md

    possession of the private key corresponding to the public key.
 The recipient can then use the public key, for example for encrypting data (perhaps via JWE?), and be assured that the recipient can decrypt and read that data.

+## Bugs

+There's no sequence diagram for this example.